lvcabral/brs-engine/README.md

 You can see the debug messages from `print` statements in your code using the _browser or desktop app console_, just make sure you open the _Developer Tools (Ctrl+Shift+i)_ before loading your channel package or brs file.
 Exceptions from the emulator will be shown there too.

-If you added a break point (stop) in your code, you can also debug using the _browser console_, just send the commands using: `brsEmu.debug("help")`.
-For a better debugging experience, is recommended to use the emulator desktop app integrated with [VSCode](https://marketplace.visualstudio.com/items?itemName=celsoaf.brightscript).
+If you added a break point (stop) in your code, you can also debug using the _browser console_, just send the commands using: `brs.debug("help")`.
+For a better debugging experience, is recommended to use the emulator desktop app integrated with [VSCode](https://marketplace.visualstudio.com/items?itemName=RokuCommunity.brightscript).

 The Roku `registry` data is stored on the browser Local Storage and you can inspect it using the Developer Tools.